 Watch out!
-It is a zika-free :P trip to the city of light that we had on the 2nd mid-term school holiday, apart from the 'balik kampung' to Ipoh and JB on both week end.
-My wife managed to secure a stay for 2 nights at the 'Rumah Peranginan Persekutuan' where it supposed to be a big family trip with my siblings.
-It was a big vacation house, which I believe can cater at least 15-20 people.
-For some reasons, they had to turn it down.
+It was a Zika-free :P trip to the city of light that we had on the 2nd mid-term school holiday, apart from the 'balik kampung' to Ipoh and JB on both weekends.
+My wife managed to secure a stay for 2 nights at the 'Rumah Peranginan Persekutuan,' where it was supposed to be a big family trip with my siblings.
+It was a big vacation house, which I believe can cater to at least 15-20 people.
+For some reason, they had to turn it down.

-Note: Pictures taken are not in the best quality as I'm still get my hands on the new DSLR camera.. wink.. wink..
+Note: Pictures taken are not of the best quality, as I'm still getting my hands on the new DSLR camera. wink... wink...

 Family Hall on the 1st floor